 As a man makes his way to his wedding in a BMW, his ex-girlfriends appear on their quintessential Italian balconies to throw all kinds of clothing items at his car.
 Because he is in a BMW, and not say a Prius, he is able to swerve around them and make it to his wedding on time.
 Phew!

-This ad could be criticizing for playing into the Italian ideals of marriage.
-But one thing’s for sure: if you’re gonna cheat, make sure you buy yourself a BMW beforehand.
+This ad could either be criticizing or playing into old-fashioned ideals of marriage but one thing’s for sure: if you’re gonna cheat, make sure you buy yourself a BMW beforehand.

 11. NewYorker lingerie – Germany 2008